 Vastra Dhauti Meaning

 Vastra in Sanskrit means a piece of cloth.
 Dhauti means purification of the digestive tract.
-Hence, it literally means cloth cleansing.
+Hence, it means cloth cleansing.
 It is the purification of the alimentary tract or gastrointestinal tract with the help of a piece of cloth.
 Moreover, it is one of the most widely used practices today.
 If you have learned the steps from a Yoga Guru, you can simply purchase online a piece of cloth specially made for this purpose and start practicing.

 Vastra Dhauti Procedure